 Comfort is the number one consideration for many campers (ourselves included), and a quality camping blanket can go a long way toward keeping you warm and cozy in the wilderness.
-These simple yet endlessly versatile items typically feature a durable shell and synthetic insulation, although there are a number of down-filled alternatives that offer a boost in warmth-for-the-weight and a smaller packed size.
+These simple yet endlessly versatile items typically feature a durable shell and synthetic insulation, although there are a number of down-filled alternatives that offer a boost in warmth and better compressibility at a lower weight.
 Rounding out the market are some long-lasting, classic wool and fleece options.
-Below are our top picks for 2024, with a detailed comparison table and buying advice below to help you choose the best blanket for your adventures.
+We’ve tested dozens of camping blankets since early 2022, and below are our top 15 picks for 2024, with a detailed comparison table and buying advice below to help you choose the best blanket for your adventures.

 Our Team's Camping Blanket Picks